 The knee joint is cushioned with a special type of cartilage called ‘menisci’.
 One of the most common knee injuries is a torn or split meniscus.
 Tears of the meniscus can also occur in older people due to wear and tear.
 Symptoms include swelling, pain and the inability to straighten the leg.

 After a diagnosis of knee damage, your injury management plan should include treatment as often as possible.

-SportsMed is the physical therapy product we suggest to aid recovery of a mild to moderate knee injury.
+SportsMed is the TENS, ECS and EMS machine we suggest to aid repair of a mild to moderate knee injury.

 SportsMed electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief.
 It is also designed and programmed to aid circulation, reduce inflammation, hasten healing and help with muscle strengthening.

 - Pain relief (modulated low and high frequency TENS; continuous, comfortable intensity)

 - Early stage injury treatment (modulated low to medium frequency ECS; continuous, low intensity)

 - Later stage injury treatment (modulated low to medium frequency EMS and ECS; surging, medium intensity)

 - EXERCISE mode - muscle strengthening